kajal-nigade/freshersbatch-oct16/Assignments/README.txt

-Helloo i am akjal here
+   Helloo i am akjal not here
 hii kajal here
 how are you i ma fine
 whats aboit you?